 Social Security does more than provide income for retirees; it is also designed to provide people with disabilities and hardship the means to stay financially stable.
 However, there are situations where Social Security income is simply not enough.
-Here, the disability advocates at Disability Associates break down how you can continue to work and collect monthly Social Security Disability benefits.
+Here, the disability advocates at Disability Associates break down how you can continue working and collecting monthly Social Security Disability benefits.

 Understanding Substantial Gainful Activity